Justin Fitzpatrick: original and quality shoes

 Magnolia Model

-After this first successful attempt, I decided to add a more versatile model to my closet.
-Even if it means having pairs that suit me well, I might as well be able to wear them as frequently as possible.
-I chose (during Justin's second visit) to order the most classic model you could find, a brown cap-toe brogue.
+After this first successful try, I decided to add a more versatile model to my closet.
+If I have to have pairs that fit me well, I might as well be able to wear them as often as possible.
+I chose (during Justin's second visit) to order the most classic model you could find, a brown cap-toe Oxford.

-Neither too formal nor too casual, it's a model that can be combined with everything, a blue suit, gray pants, jeans …The first model we should have.
+Neither too formal nor too casual, it is a model that can be combined with everything, a blue suit, gray pants, jeans …The first model that we should have.
 So I chose the Magnolia from Justin's collection.
-A choice that I don't regret, this pair is one of those that I always have on hand, when I don't want to take too much time choosing what to wear, it's one of the 3-4 pairs which I have by default.
+A choice that I do not regret, this pair is one of those that I always have at hand, when I do not want to take too much time to choose what to wear, it is one of the 3-4 pairs that I have by default.

 Brown shoes blue jeans

-A simple and versatile model, which can be worn with any type of outfit
+A simple and versatile model that can be worn with any type of outfit.

-Finally, a year and a half ago, I took advantage of Justin's new visit to Paris at Mes Chaussettes Rouges to order one last pair (for now).
-A little frustrated because I wasn't wearing my boot as often as I would like, I decided to go back to a more daring model.
+Finally, a year and a half ago, I took advantage of Justin's new visit to Paris at Mes Chaussettes Rouges to order a last pair (for now).
+A little frustrated because I didn't wear my ankle boots as often as I would like, I decided to go for a more daring model.

-I set my sights on the Rainier model, an "Austerity Adelaide", that is to say a shoe with a bib at the lacing level, a toe (generally straight, but here golf) and a heel, brogues.
+I set my sights on the Rainier model, an "Austerity Adelaide", that is to say a shoe with a plastron at the lacing level, a toe (generally straight, but here golf) and a heel, brogued.
 In the case of an Austerity model we find the same pattern but without the perforations.

-In this case, to add a little personality, the shoe is made with two skins (yes, I really like bi-materials) a smooth burgundy leather, and a blue calfskin.
-The calfskin suede on the vamp adds a little more flexibility than smooth leather.
-It is a clearly less sober and more complicated model to wear, but it remains quite discreet in use.
+In this case, to add a bit of personality, the shoe is made with two leathers (yes, I really like bi-materials) a smooth burgundy leather, and a blue suede calfskin.
+The suede calfskin on the vamp adds a bit more flexibility than a smooth leather.
+It is a model that is clearly less sober and more complicated to wear, but it remains quite discreet in use.

 Combining burgundy and blue gives a model with more personality, some would say "dandy"

-As you can imagine, if I regularly complete my wardrobe with new pairs, it is because I feel very positive.
-With use, my different pairs age very well and are easy to maintain (I would like to take this opportunity to thank Romain, from the Parisian shoe cleaners, for the final beauty of my 3 pairs).
+As you can imagine, if I regularly complete my wardrobe with new pairs, it is because my feelings are very positive.
+In use, my different pairs age very well and are easy to maintain (I take this opportunity to thank Romain, from the Parisian shoe shiners, for the last makeover of my 3 pairs).

 The final word

-Succeeding in creating a line of shoes that is both slightly more original than average, and easy to integrate into an outfit is not easy.
+Succeeding in creating a line of shoes that are both slightly more original than the average and easy to integrate into an outfit is not easy.
 Justin Fitzpatrick has managed to become in a few years a brand that counts in the community of calceophiles and to offer a coherent offer and a real vision of style.

-The investment is not trivial and the 385 euros that must be spent remain a sum.
+The investment is not insignificant and the 385 euros that must be spent remain a sum.
 But it remains good value for money for this range of shoes.

 Florent Peschisolido,